alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/SpinSpeedLevel-v1.md

 | Access     | read-only                                               |
 | Annotation | org.freedesktop.DBus.Property.EmitsChangedSignal = true |

-It lists the values of soil level which can be selected; it can be different because of the appliance state (e.g. different selected operational cycles can have a different list of selectable soil levels).
-It is used to know in advance which are the values of **TargetLevel** property that can be set by _consumer_.
+The values of spin speed level which can be selected; it can be different because of the appliance state (e.g., different selected operational cycles can have a different list of selectable spin speed levels).
+It is used to know in advance which are the values of the **TargetLevel** property that can be set by a _consumer_.

-If the array is empty the target soil level can be only monitored.
+If the array is empty the spin speed level can be only monitored.

 The elements of the array shall be in ascending order and not bigger than **MaxLevel**.